kvegter/query-analyzer-app/README.md

 When you press the '__Queries__' bar then the current running queries are shown.
 When you have a version 4+ database then you can check for the current running queries per database by using the DB Name tab's.

-Note that some cells can have the value 'null' which means that those timings are not collected.
+Note that some cells can have no value which means that those timings are not collected.
 Look at the Query Analysis explanation above how to switch on 'timings' in the neo4j.conf file or via the procedure dbms.setConfigValue().

 ## Query Stats